pitol/jsf-presentation/README.md

 It requires Java 8, though it is still not using any of the new features.

 Its functionality is just letting a user save some text notes that look kind of like a post-it.
-It is supposed to demonstrate the very basics of a JSF application, and tries to illustrate the JSF lifecycle usgin a few simple event listeners.
+It is supposed to demonstrate the very basics of a JSF application, and tries to illustrate the JSF lifecycle with a few simple event listeners.

 It was generated with maven, using the codehaus webapp-javaee7 archetype, like so: